tglauch/pyVPRM/README.md

 git clone https://github.com/tglauch/pyVPRM_examples.git
 ```

-They repositorty comes with pre-prepared input data, so you do not need to care about getting the data first.
+The repositorty comes with pre-prepared input data, so you do not need to care about getting the data first.
 Check it out!

 # Modular Structure